How to Start an Escape Room Business in 2026: 10-Step Guide

 - Review booking systems like Xola or FareHarbor for multi-location features.

-And as you manage your business, a simple payment process helps.
-JIM lets you accept cards on your smartphone for a flat 1.99% fee, no extra hardware needed.
-It keeps things simple so you can focus on your guests.
+For on-site payments like walk-in merchandise or last-minute player additions, JIM lets you accept cards on your smartphone for a flat 1.99% fee, with no extra hardware needed.
 Download JIM to get started.